expel-io/gke-preemptible-nodes-tutorial/README.md

 ### Caveats

-Running a web server or publicly accessible API on preemptible nodes is not necessary recommended.
+Running a web server or publicly accessible API on preemptible nodes is not necessarily recommended.
 The nginx workload was chosen as it as a very common workload the user might have familiarity with.
 How nginx is deployed in this repo could still result in brief downtime (in the range of seconds) in rare edge cases.

 ## Prerequisites

 ### General understanding of Terraform and Kubernetes
-It is assumed that those following this tutorial are reasonable comfortable with Docker, Terraform, and Kubernetes/GKE.
+It is assumed that those following this tutorial are reasonably comfortable with Docker, Terraform, and Kubernetes/GKE.

 ### OS
 This tutorial has been tested with Docker on OS X and Linux.
 This has not been tested with Docker for Windows.
 However, it may work with very small modifications.